Two surprising things that medical schools really care about

 1. You have the ability to be self-sustaining and can cope with stress

 This was made surprisingly important during our orientation of medical school and through out the year by faculty.
 During orientation we went over about the realities of physician burnout and how medicine can be stressful.
 We also went over various coping strategies and self-care methods to know for at least an hour!
 They also spent an incredible amount of time talking about all the services the school offers for students for their well-being.
 Then throughout the year we had several mandatory wellness sessions that included activities such as teaching us how to cook simple meals and talking about the importance of mental health.
+This includes taking proper measures to ensure you have health coverage, whether through insurance or savings (HSA Future Value Calculator).
 So it can go without saying that they really care that their students are healthy and happy!
 How can you use this to your advantage as a pre-med?
 Simple.
 Make sure that you emphasize in your application and during your interview numerous ways that you cope with stress in healthy/positive ways.
 This could be things like running, meditating, reading books, playing sports, etc. You want this to be authentic though, you should have more to say than I like to run.
 Maybe mention that you have ran a few marathons.
 This will be more memorable and impactful than just saying you like to run.
 As a side note, remember you always want to try and find ways to be unique and stick out in a good way to the admissions team!
 Besides showing that you have ways to cope with stress you also want to emphasize that you are self-sufficient and can take care of yourself.
 This can be done via certain activities such as cooking or if you lived abroad before.
 Ultimately just try to find authentic ways you can show the medical team that you have what it takes to handle the stress load of medical schools because that’s what they want to know.

 2. You can help your classmates be successful